 top of page

-The SGTSG Executive Committee are calling for nominations of SGTSG members to be considered for the award of the Bruce Hobbs and Chris Powell medals, and the new Medal for Outstanding Contributions in Tectonics and Structural Geology.
-These medals will be presented at the Conference in November 2024 should meritorious candidates be nominated and selected by the Executive Committee.
+The Executive Committee are calling for nominations of SGTSG members for the three SGTSG medals: the Bruce Hobbs medal, the Chris Powell medal and the Medal for Outstanding Contributions in Tectonics and Structural Geology.
+These medals will be presented at the Conference in November 2026 should meritorious candidates be nominated and selected by the Executive Committee.
 The choice of recipient is at the sole discretion of the SGTSG Executive Committee, who also reserve the right to not to make an award.

 Bruce Hobbs Medal